Programs

 The observance of the International Women’s Day, March 8, provides for us an opportunity to celebrate the achievements women have made for the benefit of humankind.
 The day also brings attention to the continued inequality, injustice, and harm women face in the pursuit of their freedom and human dignity.
 The Interfaith Peace Project recognizes and respects women’s voice in ancient times and contemporary society.
 We believe the rise of women’s voice in recent time is facilitating major change and development in human awareness and consciousness.

-The first observance of International Women’s Day, March 8, 2015, marked a turning point in our work here at The Interfaith Peace Project.
+Our first observance of International Women’s Day, March 8, 2015, marked a turning point in our work here at The Interfaith Peace Project.
 Our celebration involved many dedicated people who sang and danced their way into our hearts.
 We have decided to integrate the wisdom and challenge of that initial observance into our daily life, work and consciousness.
+Every day is International Women’s Day.

 Peace Pole Initiative